 LOWER HEADLAMP REPLACEMENT

-- 1. Turn the back of the headlight harness counter-clockwise and pull the harness assembly away from the headlight assembly. - 2.
+- Turn the back of the headlight harness counter-clockwise and pull the harness assembly away from the headlight assembly. - 2.
 Remove the headlamp and install the new headlamp. - 3.
-Reinstall the harness assembly into the headlight assembly. - 4.
-Turn the headlight harness clockwise to secure the headlamp.
+Reinstall the harness assembly into the headlight assembly.